grantnicholas/twitchList/README.md

 For the future:
-1.Make the script have optional inputs to specify what game to search for [ie dota2 vs sc2] 2.Make the streams be sorted by LIVE viewers and not total views
+1. Make the script have optional inputs to specify what game to search for [ie dota2 vs sc2]
+2. Make the streams be sorted by LIVE viewers and not total views

 DEPENDENCY WARNING: livestreamer @ http://livestreamer.readthedocs.org/en/latest/install.html